-Nintendo Switch vs. PlayStation 4: Which console is worth your money?
+Nintendo Switch vs. PlayStation 4: Which console should you buy?

 Power

 The Nintendo Switch and PlayStation 4 aren’t on even footing in the technical department, as the Switch’s portability means it is forced to sacrifice some of the processing power available on larger consoles.
-Nevertheless, the console is rumored to only feature 4GB of RAM — half of what is available on the PlayStation 4 — and its Nvidia Tegra processor, if based on the X1 version, will have about 1 TFLOP of power, which is slightly less than the PlayStation 4.
-Though the difference between the processors appears to be minimal, that same slight edge has enabled the PlayStation 4 to routinely outperform the Xbox One this generation and could spell trouble for the Switch’s third-party support.
+Nevertheless, the console only features 4GB of RAM — half of what is available on the PlayStation 4 — and its Nvidia Tegra processor has about 1 TFLOP of power, which is considerably less powerful than the 1.84 TFLOPs of the PlayStation 4.
+Though the difference between the processors is minimal, that same slight edge has enabled the PlayStation 4 to routinely outperform the Xbox One.
+Based on third-party games available for both Switch and PS4 like Doom and The Elder Scrolls V: Skyrim, it’s clear that the PS4’s power consistently outperforms the Switch as well.

 Winner: PlayStation 4

 The Nintendo Switch is capable of displaying games in 1080p on a television, while the system’s built-in screen features a 720p resolution.
+Not every game meets these thresholds, though.
+The Switch rerelease of Bayonetta 2, for example, only achieves 720p when docked.

-The standard PlayStation 4 (not the PlayStation 4 Pro), meanwhile, is also capable of 1080p resolution, as well as high-dynamic range, or HDR, which allows for much better contrast on black and white colors.
-For traditional home console play, the PlayStation 4 is the better choice, though the Switch does provide the added benefit of a portable display.
+The PlayStation 4, meanwhile, is also capable of 1080p resolution, as well as high-dynamic range, or HDR, which allows for much better contrast on black and white colors.
+For traditional home console play, the PlayStation 4 is the better choice, though the Switch does provide the added benefit of a quality portable display.

 Games

-The PlayStation 4 has been out for more than three years now, and its library of both exclusive and multiplatform games is incredibly strong.
-Series like Assassin’s Creed, Dark Souls, and Batman: Arkham have seen multiple entries hit the PlayStation 4, while Sony’s first and second-party games have consistently been among the top titles each year.
+The PlayStation 4 has been out for more than four years now, and its library of both exclusive and multiplatform games is incredibly strong.
+Series like Assassin’s Creed, Dark Souls, and Batman: Arkham have seen multiple entries hit the PlayStation 4, while Sony’s first- and second-party games have consistently been among the top titles each year.
 Below are a few of the best PlayStation exclusives:

 - Uncharted 4: A Thief’s End